Hitchcock & Scully: Plot

-The episode starts off with a flashback to 1986 in which a young Scully (Alan Ritchson), and a young Hitchcock (Wyatt Nash) take down mafia boss Gio Costa (Daniel Di Tomasso) with the help of Marissa Costa (Decker Sadowski), Gio's wife.
+In a flashback to 1986, a young Scully (Alan Ritchson), and a young Hitchcock (Wyatt Nash) take down mafia boss Gio Costa (Daniel Di Tomasso) with the help of Marissa Costa (Decker Sadowski), Gio's wife.
 The episode cuts to the present day with Captain Holt (Andre Braugher) calling Jake Peralta (Andy Samberg) and Charles Boyle (Joe Lo Truglio) into his office to tell them that Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) were contacted by someone in Internal Affairs who has reopened the case.
 Holt suspects that Commissioner Kelly (Phil Reeves) is trying to create a scandal and sends Jake and Charles to reevaluate the case.
 Jake and Charles interrogate Hitchcock and Scully.
-Hitchcock tells Jake that they took down Gio, then intercepted a ton of coke and three duffel bags full of cash.
+Hitchcock tells Jake that they took down Gio, then intercepted a ton of cocaine and three duffel bags full of cash.
 However, a photo from the night of the bust shows Hitchcock and Scully with four duffel bags.
 The detectives then defensively suggest they missed the fourth bag.
 Jake, suspicious of the duo, decides to continue with the investigation.

-In an attempt to prove their innocence, Hitchcock and Scully both turn over their financial records, revealing that Hitchcock has a monthly parking spot for "The Beaver Trap", an old sex van that Hitchcock uses as a home between marriages.
+In an attempt to prove their innocence, Hitchcock and Scully both turn over their financial records, revealing that Hitchcock has a monthly parking spot for an old sex van that he uses as a home between marriages.
 Jake and Charles go into the van to find the fourth duffel bag empty.
-Hitchcock and Scully then lock them in the van and escape in Jake’s car.
+Hitchcock and Scully then lock them in the van and escape in Jake's car.
 Jake and Charles drive the van to find Hitchcock and Scully at "Wing Slutz" –a restaurant that they patronize frequently.
-Jake and Charles confront Hitchcock and Scully but the manager steps in and reveals herself to be Marissa.
+Jake and Charles confront Hitchcock and Scully but the manager steps in and reveals herself to be Marissa (Donna D'Errico).
 Hitchcock and Scully tell Jake and Charles that Marissa was their criminal informant in the mafia and that they stole the money for her after their captain refused to place her in witness protection.
 A call comes from Holt saying that Internal Affairs never reopened the case and it was highly likely that Hitchcock and Scully were called by Gio Costa himself.
 The mafia then shows up having tracked their location although the squad shows up and subdues Costa.
-Costa gets hold of a gun and fires shots at Marissa, but Hitchcock and Scully jump in front of her, stopping the bullets with tubs of "slut sauce" that they had strapped to their bodies in place of bulletproof vests.
+Costa gets hold of a gun and fires shots at Marissa, but Hitchcock and Scully jump in front of her, stopping the bullets with tubs of sauce that they strapped to their bodies.